WHY VISIT KANSAS

 WHEN TO GO TO KANSAS

-The best period to visit Kansas is from xxx to xxxx.
+The best period to visit Kansas is from May to September.

-Following a list of typical festivals and celebrations of Kansas.
+Following is a list of typical festivals and celebrations in Kansas.

 HOW TO REACH AND TRAVEL THROUGH KANSAS